9th Annual Peer Tutor and Mentor Summit

 Friday, October 26, 2018 | Cortelyou Commons | 9:30 am - 3 pm

 The Peer Tutor and Mentor Summit is a networking and community-building event for peer educators and and their colleagues from across DePaul University.
-The 2017 Summit will be held on Friday, October 27, and this year’s theme—“Space!”—asks participants to explore the intergalactic world of tutoring and mentoring.
-Participants are encouraged to embrace the Halloween season and dress up in space-themed costumes and/or accessories!
+This year’s theme—Piloting Your Peer Journey—asks participants to collaborate with their co-pilots and passengers to coordinate the controls on the journey of tutoring and mentoring.

 Round Robin Sessions

 One of the defining features of every Peer Tutor and Mentor Summit is a series of interactive round robin sessions.
 These interactive mini-workshops reflect on aspects of our individual work as peer tutors and mentors and connect to the experience of peer educators across DePaul.
 The goal for each session is to engage your peers in activities and discussions that highlight a variety of mentoring and tutoring ideas, strategies, and techniques to help other peer educators reflect on their own work and see it in this larger context.
 We encourage you to playfully intersect with this year’s theme, Piloting Your Peer Journey, with your topic.
 Each session runs 15-20 minutes and will be repeated 2-4 times.

 Peer educators at DePaul are invited to submit proposals for round robin sessions, which we encourage you to playfully intersect with this year’s theme.
 For example, here are a few brainstorming possibilities:

 - Pilots fly with a destination in mind.
 It's important for them to follow the map to get there.
 How can we create a roadmap for tutoring and mentoring, whether that's an agenda for an appointment or the determination of a goal or destination?